mui/material-ui/docs/src/pages/getting-started/support/support.md

 ### Advisory

-Supercharge your team’s development with Material-UI Advisory:
+Supercharge your team’s development with Material-UI Advisory Services:

 #### Developer Advisory

-Everything your team needs to make sure you’re using React the best way as you evaluate and build on Material-UI.
+Everything your team needs to make sure you’re using React in the best way as you evaluate and build on Material-UI.

-- Unlimited technical support covering Material-UI usage of the API, component design, performance, and architectural best practices.
-- A private, dedicated Slack channel with your team and Material-UI.
-You get access to our pool of Solutions Architect.
+- A private, dedicated Slack channel with access to our consultants.
+  Get real-time advice, guidance, and feedback when you need it, with live Slack access and direct private chat with Material-UI’s expert technical team.
-- An initial walkthrough of your architecture and development workflow.
+- An initial review of your architecture and development workflow.
-- Guidance on best practices that help you take full advantage of Material-UI and prevent avoidable mistakes.
+- Guidance on best practices that will help you take full advantage of Material-UI and prevent avoidable mistakes.
-- An early look at Material-UI features in the design and development phase.

 [Get a quote](mailto:advisory@material-ui.com)